Major Milestones in the Journey of COVA

 2010: Initiated the concept and process for Peace and Equity Audit in Development Planning.
 Proposal submitted to the Planning Commission, Government of India.

-2011: Participated in the Indian Peace Delegation to Pakistan that met the Prime Minister of Pakistan, parliamentarians, policy makers, activists and people to promote understanding and normalization of relations
+2011: Participated in the Indian Peace Delegation to Pakistan that met the Prime Minister of Pakistan, parliamentarians, policymakers, activists, and people to promote understanding and normalization of relations

-2011: Youth Parliament organised by COVA deliberated on the Issue of Lokpal Bill and for the first time proposed inclusion of corporate corruption in the ambit of Lokpal Bill that was endorsed by some others and became part of the general debate
+2011: Youth Parliament organized by COVA deliberated on the Issue of Lokpal Bill and for the first time proposed inclusion of corporate corruption in the ambit of Lokpal Bill that was endorsed by some others and became part of the general debate

-2011: Childrens Activism: Introduced school students of Hyderabad to the principles and practice of Social Activism.
+2011: Children’s Activism: Introduced school students of Hyderabad to the principles and practice of Social Activism.
 Now students of 100 schools are engaged in addressing social issues and community outreach programs.

 2012: Launch of Citizens Assertion Campaign to secure governance from grassroots through activation of Area Sabhas and Ward Committees.
-Obtained directions form the High Court of Andhra Pradesh for conduct of regular meetings of Area Sabhas and Ward Committees in response to a Writ Petition filed by COVA and others.
+Obtained directions form the High Court of Andhra Pradesh for the conduct of regular meetings of Area Sabhas and Ward Committees in response to a Writ Petition filed by COVA and others.

 2012: Proposed the Concept of MDG Plus for the Post 2015 Process for the attainment of Millennium Development Goals.

-2012: Advocacy Campaign with Parliamentarians for reforms in Tax Regime through increase in direct taxes and laws to check tax evasion through Double Taxation Treaties.
+2012: Advocacy Campaign with Parliamentarians for reforms in Tax Regime through the increase in direct taxes and laws to check tax evasion through Double Taxation Treaties.

 2013: Proposed the concept of GEPS (GDP, Equity, Peace and Sustainability) Audit to the Planning Commission of India and for the G20 Process.